adobe-type-tools/Adobe-Japan1/README.md

 ---
 ## Supplement 7—Adobe-Japan1-7

-Supplement 7 adds exactly two glyphs, specifically CIDs 23058 and 23059, which respectively represent the horizontal and vertical forms of the two-kanji square ligature form of the name of Japan’s new era, 令和 (*reiwa*), which begins on 2019-05-01.
-This character was added to [Unicode Version 12.1](https://www.unicode.org/versions/Unicode12.1.0/) at code point U+32FF.
+Supplement 7 adds exactly two glyphs, specifically CIDs 23058 and 23059, which respectively represent the horizontal and vertical forms of the two-kanji square ligature form of the name of Japan’s new era, 令和 (*reiwa*), which began on 2019-05-01.
+This character was added to [Unicode Version 12.1](https://www.unicode.org/versions/Unicode12.1.0/) as U+32FF &#x32FF; SQUARE ERA NAME REIWA.

 ---
 ## Kana Subset Definitions